Arthur Cassini: Service in the United States

 While that was the case, Cassini's service at Washington was not short lived and he rose to be Dean of the Diplomatic Corps there as a result of his length of service.
 As a result, he headed the line of ambassadors accredited to the United States, and headed the Diplomatic Corps at occasions such as the second inauguration of President Roosevelt.
 Cassini's niece and adopted daughter, Marguerite, indeed, was close friends with President Roosevelt's eldest child, Alice, during much of Cassini's time in Washington.
 Upon his reaching fifty years of Imperial Service, in 1905, (then aged 68), Cassini received an autographed letter from Nicholas II of Russia and was awarded the Order of Saint Alexander Nevsky.

 Edmund Morris describes Cassini's position in Washington as follows:

 Amongst the most eventful issues to emerge during Cassini's tenure at Washington was an alleged plot to kill the emissary, which resulted in the Russian Legation in Washington being placed under armed guard for a period in 1904.
 No known effort was allegedly made on his life, however, it was rumoured that Russian nihilists and pro-Japanese sympathizers were behind the plot and Federal Authorities took it seriously enough for him to be accompanied by armed guards during a trip to the Opera in New York in October 1904.
 Although Cassini was said to have refused to believe the plot existed and the offer of protection, President Roosevelt himself was reported as having insisted on protection being extended.

 Reports differ as to the reason for his withdrawal as Ambassador, with the New York Times reporting differences over the strategy to pursue peace with Japan following the Battle of Tsushima, but Morris charging that "Cassini, having lied to Roosevelt once too often, had been tactfully recalled by the Tsar".
 Whatever the reason, Cassini was recalled prior to the beginning of the peace talks which would lead to the Peace of Portsmouth.

 Later life

 Following the end of his service in the United States, Cassini was appointed as Russian Ambassador to Spain and posted to Madrid.
 As part of his duties there, he acted as signatory for the Russian Government to the agreement prepared following the Algeciras Conference on 7 April 1906.

-Cassini retired in 1909, after having spent 55 years in the service of the Czar.
+Cassini retired in 1909, after having spent 55 years in the service of the Emperor.
 He died in 1919 at age 83.